Here’s a quick guide to getting started in the Reading Rooms.

 There are computers to view our electronic collections and search our catalogues.
 You can use your laptop to work or make notes, and there’s free wifi.

 You can copy some items using the library’s photocopiers, but please respect copyright laws… if in doubt, ask.
-Because of copyright rules, we don’t allow cameras or scanners.

 We hope you understand our need for a few rules.
 With your help we’ll successfully preserve our wonderful collections for future generations.